-Bundt cakes is an American phenomenon inspired by the traditional European cake Gugelhupf.
+Bundt cakes are an American phenomenon inspired by the traditional European cake Gugelhupf.
 Bundt cakes.
 There are infinite variations of bundt cakes, but here is the absolutely best bundt cake recipe.

 He wrote in the comments that it was made by a company called Nordicware, so I went into research mode and I found their site and they had so many different options.
 I just wanted them all.